CreativeKenning/gradsitedemo/cv.md

 -   Published mine and PS Berge's research on hate-networks on Disboard, a site dedicated to networking Discord servers

--   Addressed critical gaps in the field on both Discord, and platform ecologies
+-   Addressed critical gaps in research on both Discord and platform ecologies

 **Association of Internet Researchers (AoIR):** October 12th-16th